yummmyscrummyyum/talkingBot/README.md

 ## Overview

 This is a Discord bot that lurks in a channel and periodically sends AI-generated messages using a **Markov chain** text model.
 It learns from a dataset of messages you provide and generates new sentences that mimic the style of that data.
-It can also randomly send images from a list you supply.
-It will automatically pick up messages and images sent in the target channel.
+It can also randomly send images from a list.

 ---